City living: The rise of pets in apartments

 ·Apartment living is not for every animal and it is important to consider and research their needs before bringing them home to an apartment.

-·If your animal will be spending a lot of time within your apartment, then smaller or less active animals may be more appropriate for an apartment lifestyle.
+·If your animal will be spending a lot of time within your apartment, then less active animals may be more appropriate for an apartment lifestyle.

 ·Consider adopting an adult dog or cat rather than a kitten or puppy.
 Young animals are very excitable and energetic in the first few years and may struggle with a more confined space.